IELTS Speaking Part 2

 It’s hard to tell what exactly the future might be like as we live in a world of ever-increasing pace.
-However it’s fun to make predictions so I would assume that one of the most needed industries in the future is likely to be IT.
+However, it’s fun to make predictions, so I would assume that one of the most needed industries in the future is likely to be IT.
 Even today such skilled workers like programmers and web-designers are in constant demand and are consistently earning much more on average.
-As our lives get even more dependent on computer technology we will see the demand for such specialists to increase further.
+As our lives get even more dependent on computer technology, we will see the demand for such specialists increase even further.

-Speaking of professions that are likely to be redundant we again should be thinking of computer-controlled things that could successfully replace human operators.
-For instance any job involved driving is one of such areas.
+Speaking of professions that are likely to be redundant we should again be thinking of computer-controlled things that could successfully replace human operators.
+For instance, any job involving driving is under threat of disappearing.
 Driving a taxi, delivering food or goods, public transit – even planes – those are the things a machine can control.
-Even today we can see self-driving cars for sale, and while they can’t provide fully autonomous driving experience it is undoubtedly only a matter of time before they perfect the technology.
+Even today, we can see self-driving cars for sale, and while they can’t provide fully autonomous driving experience it is undoubtedly only a matter of time before they perfect the technology.

 How has the way we work changed recently?
 What other changes might we expect?

-One of the greatest working environment changes that we have witnessed recently is the idea of working from home.
+One of the greatest changes in the business environment we have witnessed recently is the idea of working from home.
 The pandemic forced many companies to keep their staff working from their own places.
 Meetings and conferences could be held without ever leaving your house – who could have thought this was possible just a few years ago?
-Now it’s a reality we live in and while some people might not like it, this practice showed the employers way of cutting down expenses as they no longer have to have staff on premises.
+Now it’s a reality we live in and while some people might not like it, this practice showed employers a way of cutting down expenses as they no longer have to have staff on premises.
 Therefore, we might witness further distancing from the conventional model of working in an office cubicle and towards working remotely.
 Large businesses constantly seek ways to optimise running costs and not having to pay rent on office spaces must be a very lucrative idea.

-Is possible that in the future only part of the population will have to work?
+Is it possible that in the future, only a small part of the population will have to work?

 This is a distinct possibility.
-The utopian world described in works of science fiction where only a fraction of populace do any meaningful work can become a reality in the future.
-Just like industrialisation made work much more efficient, manual labour will eventually get superseded by newer methods of production.
+The utopian world described in works of science fiction, where only a fraction of populace does any meaningful work, can become a reality in the future.
+Just like industrialization made work much more efficient, manual labour will eventually get superseded by newer methods of production.
 This is likely to free up the majority of population, eliminating the need for them to be working full-time.
-Maybe the concept of ‘work’ will shape up into an occupation people do to feel purpose in their life rather than a necessity to earn a living.
-After all, spending one’s life with no meaningful occupation can take a toll on anybody.
+Maybe the concept of ‘work’ will shape up into an occupation people do to feel purpose in their lives rather than a necessity to earn a living.
+After all, spending one’s life with no meaningful occupation can take a toll on anyone.

 Job and career vocabulary